kstenerud/technicalsourcery/content/posts/qr-superpowers/index.md

 }
 ```

-Now that we can get the document back, we can do schema processing to get the true meaning of the data.
+Once we've got our document, we can process it through the schema to recover the true meaning of the data.

-So there you have it!
-Supercharged QR codes that can hold arbitrary data!
+So there you have it: Supercharged QR codes that can hold arbitrary structured data!
+Neat!